npradaschnor/Programming-and-Scripting-Project-2018/README.md

 # Programming-and-Scripting-Project-2018

 ###### Project instruction
-The project entails you researching the data set, and then writing documentation and code in the Python programming language based on that research.
-An online search for information on the data set will convince you that many people have investigated and written about it previously, and many of those are not experienced programmers.
-You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
+The project entails the student researching the data set, and then writing documentation and code in the Python programming language based on that research.
+An online search for information on the data set will convince the student that many people have investigated and written about it previously, and many of those are not experienced programmers.
+The student is expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.

-###### You might do that for this project as follows:
+###### Smaller tasks that have to be done to complete the project:
 - [x] Research background information about the data set and write a summary about it
 - [x] Keep a list of references you used in completing the project
 - [x] Download the data set and write some Python code to investigate it